Rays vs. Rockies Player Props Betting Odds

-Yandy Diaz and Ryan McMahon are two of the players with prop bets on the table when the Tampa Bay Rays and the Colorado Rockies play at Tropicana Field on Wednesday (first pitch at 6:40 PM ET).
+Bookmakers have set player props for Yandy Diaz and others when the Tampa Bay Rays host the Colorado Rockies at Tropicana Field on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!